diegoiast/qutepart-cpp/README.md

 28. Soft word wrap can be enabled at the margin (when you type after that line - text continues on the next line.
 29. Shows indentation markers.
-30. Markers for long lines.
+30. Multiple cursors (selection, copy, paste, moving).
 31. Bookmarks (you can bookmark lines, and then move to them).
 32. Join lines (control+j).
 33. Change word/selection to UPPER CASE/lower case (or toggle).